 My series are set in different worlds.
 Each has a different feel and tone, and while certain similarities of theme and structure may crop up due to them all being written by me, I’ve discovered that some readers have clear preferences between them.
-I think of it as the old “which member of that boy band do you have a crush on?” test, meant to define your own personality.
+I think of it as the old “which member of that boy band do you have a crush on?” test or the new “who is your bias?”
+In part, your choice defines your own personality.
 Do you like the funny one?
 The cute one?
 The smart one?
 The shy one?

 Bear in mind that my goal as a writer has always been to immerse readers in the worlds and the characters.
 I’m the kind of writer who hopes you expostulate angrily, out loud, on the subway while you’re reading because you’re so aghast at something a character did.
 I want you to cry when XXX dies, or write to me to beg that YYY meets the harsh justice they deserve because of their many horrible acts.
 I love the re-readers who find all the clues I’ve scattered through the text that set up the twists and reversals, or reveal the true heart of a person whose actions and words you may have misinterpreted all this time.
 If you like details and deeply immersive settings, my work is definitely a place you can find them.

 Mostly, I seek to entertain.
 If I don’t entertain my readers they will stop reading.
 If I can keep you to the end, that’s the first step.
 If you come back for more of my work, that’s the second.

 So where DO you start with my novels?